TERMS OF SERVICE

 (a) in respect of clinical Services, at mutually beneficial times and locations during Business Hours; and

 (b) in respect of telehealth Services, at mutually beneficial times, and using software applications as agreed, during Business Hours.

 7.2.
 If WI personnel are unavailable for appointment

 (a) If specified WI personnel are not available to fulfil an appointment for Services, WI will use its best endeavours to fulfil the appointment with alternative WI personnel.

 (b) If WI cannot identify alternative WI personnel to fulfill the appointment under clause 7.2(a), WI and the Customer will cooperate, acting reasonably to reschedule the appointment to another mutually acceptable time during Business Hours.

-(c) Without limitation to clause 16, WI will not be liable for any loss or damage the Customer may incur as a result of any rescheduling an appointment to provide Services under this clause 7.2.
+(c) Without limitation to clause Error!
+Reference source not found., WI will not be liable for any loss or damage the Customer may incur as a result of any rescheduling an appointment to provide Services under this clause 7.2.

-WI may charge a fee equal to 100% of the Fee applicable to the relevant appointment (Missed Appointment Fee).
+WI may charge a fee equal to 100% of the Fee applicable to the relevant appointment or education session (Missed Appointment / Education Fee).